 - The Sustainable Community Strategy contains five shared ambitions setting out how the Council plan to work with a wide range of organisations and make links with their plans. - Levels of service deprivation are still high in certain areas, especially rural areas. - Keynsham, Norton Radstock and Bath all have sufficient natural green space provision, when compared to the draft standard in the greenspace strategy, but not formal green space. - Life expectancy has increased very slightly since 2011.
-The ageing population will have implications on the type of housing that need to be delivered and on service provision. - People are becoming slightly more active in the District. - The plan needs to encourage and facilitate active lifestyles for all ages. - The plan should help design spaces for social interaction for people of all ages and ensuring that spaces are designed for those with sensory and mobility impairments.
+The ageing population will have implications on the type of housing that need to be delivered and on service provision. - The plan needs to encourage and facilitate active lifestyles for all ages. - The plan should help design spaces for social interaction for people of all ages and ensuring that spaces are designed for those with sensory and mobility impairments. - Residents in B&NES experience some of the highest levels of recorded wellbeing in the country.
+However, estimates suggest that 16% of the working age population have a common mental illness.
+Levels of reported anxiety (41% feeling anxious yesterday) are higher than regional and national levels. - There has been an increase in the number of areas that are considered the most deprived. - Crime levels have decreased slightly in recent years.
+Crime is broadly in line with the national average. - The plan should help to address community issues through locating development sites in order to maximise access to community facilities including by sustainable modes of transport.
+The plan can also help to improve the quality of new development and ensure that development provides contributions to community services where appropriate.